 - Copies of completed (pass) forms can be provided for inclusion in other club’s race entries but the original remains on file with the Sailing Office.
 A boat will not be allowed to compete until it has a valid audit form lodged with the Sailing Office, refer to Notice of Race item 4.

-- The safety and equipment of a boat and her crew is the sole and, inescapable responsibility of the owner, or owner's representative, who shall do their best to ensure that the boat is fully found, thoroughly seaworthy and manned by experienced crew who have undergone appropriate training and, are physically fit to face bad weather.
+- The safety and equipment of a boat and her crew is the sole and, inescapable responsibility of the Person-in-Charge (RRS46), who shall do their best to ensure that the boat is fully found, thoroughly seaworthy and manned by experienced crew who have undergone appropriate training and, are physically fit to face bad weather.

-- Neither the use and application of the Special Regulations, nor an audit, in any way diminishes the complete and unlimited responsibility of the owner or owner's representative.
+- Neither the use and application of the Special Regulations, nor an audit, in any way diminishes the complete and unlimited responsibility of the Person-in-Charge.

-- It is the owner's responsibility to ensure that all crew know the location of equipment on the boat, and how to use or deploy the equipment, for example how to use flares, wear and use lifejackets, set storm sails, and know how to conduct man overboard recoveries.
-Crew training is part of the process of achieving safe sailing
+- It is the Person-in-Charge's responsibility to ensure that all crew know the location of equipment on the boat, and how to use or deploy the equipment, for example how to use flares, wear and use lifejackets, set storm sails, and know how to conduct man overboard (MoB) recoveries.
+Crew training is part of the process of achieving safe sailing.

 - All equipment for all crew necessary to comply with the Special Regulations category of event, as notified in the Notice of Race, Sailing Instructions or Notice of Cruise, shall be maintained on the boat for the event at all times.
 Additional equipment may be specified by the Club for particular events.
 Some events require additional crew qualifications, for example, First Aid, Safety and Sea Survival Courses, and crew experience.

 - All auditors are accredited by Australian Sailing and are appointed by the Club’s Board.
-Only National Equipment Auditors (NEA) can undertake Yachting Australia Special Regulations 'Blue Boo'k Category 1 and 2 audits and Cruising Regulations 'Green Book' Ocean and Long Coastal audits.
+Only National Equipment Auditors (NEA) can undertake Australian Sailing Special Regulations 'Blue Boo'k Category 1 and 2 audits and Cruising Regulations 'Green Book' Ocean and Long Coastal audits.
 Where possible two auditors should conduct these more complex audits and one must be a National Equipment Auditor.